TBadru/Personal-Website/README.md

 <h3 align="center">Personal Website</h3>

- A personal portfolio webpage with an interactive chat-like iMessage interface that potentially displays dynamic messages and links.
+ A personal portfolio webpage with an interactive chat-like iMessage interface that displays dynamic messages and links.